2021–22 Cal Poly Mustangs men's basketball team

 The 2021–22 Cal Poly Mustangs men's basketball team represented California Polytechnic State University in the 2021–22 NCAA Division I men's basketball season.
 The Mustangs, led by third-year head coach John Smith, played their home games at the Robert A. Mott Athletics Center in San Luis Obispo, California, and competed as members of the Big West Conference.
+They finished the season 7–21, 2–12 in Big West play, to finish 11th (and last) in their conference.